What are Study Days?

 The next Study Day

-We are very pleased to announce that our next Study Day will be held on Wednesday 7th May and will be titled Moorish Spain: history, architecture and material culture.
+We are very pleased to announce that our next Study Day will be held on Wednesday 24th September and will be titled Caravaggio and his contemporaries.

 Timetable